Expand Your Understanding of the World Today by Studying the Past with a Bachelor of Arts in History

 HIUS 221 – Survey of American History I

-Highlights of Our Bachelor of Arts in History Degree Program
+Highlights of Our B.A. in History Degree Program

-- A key focus in the senior capstone seminar is connecting students to Career Services for job searches, mock interviews, etc.
+- A key focus in the senior capstone seminar is connecting you to Career Services for job searches, mock interviews, and other useful resources.

-- Winner of the Phi Alpha Theta chapter of the year twice in the past eight years.
+- We have been the winner of the Phi Alpha Theta chapter of the year twice in the past 8 years.

 - Three history majors won the Provost Award for Excellence in Research in 2018.